Rokiis1/roadmap/miscellenous/1_level/1_database.md

     pass
 ```

-This modern approach integrates better with modern Python features, including **type hints** and **static analysis**.
-For new projects, this style is preferred.
+This modern approach integrates better with features like **type hints** and **static analysis**.

-Regardless of which approach is used, all ORM models in the application inherit from the same base class.
+Regardless of which approach is used, all ORM models in the application inherit from the same **base class**.

 A model definition using modern SQLAlchemy declarative mapping looks like this.